-Modern readers might respond with an easy judgmentalism about this angry, jealous, and sometimes vindictive ‘God’, which I think is to completely miss the point – which is not that our dominant constructs and gods have often been so mean, so cruel (and indeed still are – just look at the seething anger and Old Testament judgmentalism of the social unconscious on Facebook), but that there has been this sort of raw, cosmic dialogue going on at all – a real wrestling, about what is possible, about what sort of world this is.
+Modern readers might respond with an easy dismissal of this angry, jealous, and sometimes vindictive God, which I think is to completely miss the point – which is not that our dominant constructs and psychological belief-systems have often been so mean, so cruel (and indeed still are – just look at the seething anger and Old Testament judgmentalism of the social unconscious on Facebook), but that there has been this sort of raw, cosmic dialogue going on at all – a real wrestling, about what is possible, about what sort of world this is.
 Abraham Heschel acutely notes that “the prophet does not perceive God as a source of comfort and reassurance, but as an incessant demand.
 God is raging in the prophet’s words” (The Prophets).
 It’s a demanding and incessant voice that most, perhaps all, political and social activists have known only too well – a burning coal of rage and righteous indignation.

 Like Job, Ezekiel’s “vision” is a key transition in the evolution of God (or God/Human relations) – assimilating the historical experience of Babylon, and what that means.
 All generations I think have to go through this – have to challenge their ruling gods, their habitual ways of doing things, to re-write the cultural narratives: this, for Blake as for Ezekiel, is what being a prophet means.
 For as Blake observed,“the voice of honest indignation is the voice of God” (MHH).
 “Every honest man is a Prophet” he added, getting at the essential truth of the provocative social role of the prophet – as someone who, as Shelley remarked, sees into the present.

 Prophets in the modern sense of the word have never existed Jonah was no prophet in the modern sense for his prophecy of Nineveh failed Every honest man is a Prophet he utters his opinion both of private & public matters/Thus/If you go on So/the result is So/He never says such a thing shall happen let you do what you will. a Prophet is a Seer not an Arbitrary Dictator.
 (Blake, Annotations to Watson)

 What the prophet particularly ‘sees’ are the dangers of seeing literally rather than metaphorically (living by the letter of the law rather than the spirit, in the lexicon of the Bible), worshipping the image, not the imagination, the Emissary rather than the Master.
 As both Ezekiel and Marx ‘saw’, the vital imaginative and productive energy within us which sculpts and shapes the world around us, too often ends up enslaved and alienated from the very products of its own thought, its own labour, its own consciousness.

-As Northrop Frye observed, for Blake this unconscious, self-objectifying process – this Sleep or “Fall into Division” – signified “Albion’s relapse from active creative energy to passivity.
+As Northrop Frye observed, for Blake this unconscious, self-objectifying process – this Sleep or “Fall into Division” as he called it – signified man’s “relapse from active creative energy to passivity.
 This passivity takes the form of wonder or awe at the world he has created.
 The Fall thus begins in Beulah, the divine garden identified with Eden in Genesis.
 Once he takes the fatal step of thinking the object-world independent of him, Albion sinks into a sleep symbolizing the passivity of his mind, and his creation separates and becomes the ‘female will’ or Mother Nature, the remote and inaccessible universe of tantalizing Mystery we now see” (Fearful Symmetry).

 Exile and Alienation: Ezekiel in Babylon